-You can find answers to commonly asked questions about Academic Progress Standards below.
-Please click on links to get more detailed information.
+Answers to commonly asked questions about Academic Progress Standards can be found below.
+Please click on links to access detailed information.

 Q: I have a GPA of 3.5.
 Why am I getting a notice that I did not meet the Academic Progress Standards?

 A: Lane's Academic Progress Standards require that students achieve minimum standards each term of a 67% Completion Rate for credits enrolled in after the refund deadline AND a 2.0 GPA.
 Students with a high GPA may not have completed at least 67% of the credits they were enrolled in after the refund deadline (typically Sunday after the first week), and therefore did not meet the Academic Progress Standards.

 Q: Will Lane contact me if I fail to meet Academic Progress Standards?

 A: Yes.
 Once grades are posted at the end of a respective term, Lane will send an email notification to any student not meeting Academic Progress Standards.

 Special Note: Make certain your current email address is reflected in myLane and Moodle, and that you check your Lane email often.

 Q: I don't understand.
 The College allows me to drop classes through the 8th week of the term, and that's what I did.
 Why did I not meet the Academic Progress Standards?